ccelomary/celomary/README.md

 ### Welcome
 ## INRODUCTION
  <p>Hello 👋,</p>
- <p>I'm Mohamed, Software Developer & FullStack Developer enthusiast, I've been self-taught developer then i joined 1337 which helped me sharp my coding skills, and recently i started working with teammates from all around the world with different backgrounds and cultures</p>
+ <p>I'm self-taught Software Engineer & FullStack Developer enthusiast, i studied computer science at 1337(42-network) which helped me sharp my coding skills and gave me the opportunity to meet with other people who has the seem passion as me, recently i joined community which gather people from all around the world to work on different projects very happy to be part of this community</p>

 ## TECH STACK